phkoester/meadows/README.md

 # Meadows

-`meadows` is an experimental collection of general-purpose utilities.
-For the time being, it is not recommended for public use.
+`meadows` is an experimental library written in Rust.

+**NOTE:** For the time being, it is not recommended for public use.

 ## License